MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-export-connector-logs.md

 	- Search for the guest user you added earlier by their email address.
 	- Select the guest user and click **Select**.
 5. Review and Assign:
-	- Review the role assignment and click "Review + assign" to complete the process.
+	- Review the role assignment and click **Review + assign** to complete the process.

-### Ensure Permissions Are Properly Set
+### Ensure permissions are properly set
 1. Verify Permissions:
 	- The guest user should now have access to the Log Analytics workspace with the permissions assigned.
-	- You can verify by going to "Access control (IAM)" in the Log Analytics workspace and checking the role assignments.
+	- You can verify by going to **Access control (IAM)** in the Log Analytics workspace and checking the role assignments.

-### External User Access and Query Logs
+### External user access and query logs
-1.	**External User Access**:
+1. External User Access:
-	- The external user needs to accept the invitation sent to their email and log into the Azure Portal using their credentials.
+	- The external user needs to accept the invitation sent to their email and log into the Azure portal using their credentials.
-2.	**Accessing Log Analytics**:
+2. Accessing Log Analytics:
 	- Once logged in, the external user navigates to the Log Analytics workspace shared with them.
     - They can use the Log Analytics workspace's **Logs** feature to query and analyze logs based on the permissions granted.

-### Additional Considerations
+### Other considerations
--	**Security**: Ensure that you only grant the necessary permissions to the guest user.
-The principle of least privilege should be followed.
+-	**Security**: Follow the principle of least privilege and ensure that you grant only the necessary permissions to the guest user.
 -	**Monitoring and Auditing**: Regularly monitor and audit access to your Log Analytics workspace to ensure compliance and security.

-By following these steps, you can securely expose your Azure Log Analytics workspace to a user outside your tenant, allowing them to access and query logs as needed.
+By following these steps, you can securely open your Azure Log Analytics workspace to a user outside of your tenant, allowing them to access and query logs as needed.

 ## Next steps